Court clarifies tax rules for charities

 The court issued a new opinion on this subject June 28 in a case called Baruch SLS Inc. v.
 Tittabawassee Township.

-Baruch, a faith-based adult foster care provider on the east side of the state, sought real and personal property tax exemptions as a charitable institution for its Stone Crest Assisted Living facility for 2010-12, based on the fact that it provided an income-based subsidy to residents who had made at least 24 monthly payments to Baruch.
+Baruch, a Grand Rapids-based adult foster care provider with a location in Tittabawassee Township, sought real and personal property tax exemptions as a charitable institution for its Stone Crest Assisted Living facility for 2010-12, based on the fact that it provided an income-based subsidy to residents who had made at least 24 monthly payments to Baruch.

 The Michigan Tax Tribunal and the State Court of Appeals each denied the exemption on grounds Baruch did not qualify as a charitable institution under factors set forth in Wexford Med Group v.
 City of Cadillac, particularly the third factor, which requires organizations to provide charity on a nondiscriminatory basis.
 The lower courts said that by limiting the availability of its income-based subsidy, the nonprofit did not meet the requirement for nondiscriminatory services.